 The launch of the specialised DHL Batam Yellow Boat supports the government's plan to develop two Special Economic Zones (SEZs) in Batam.
 It is also in line with Batam's corporate expansion goal, which includes more data centres, appropriate digital economy services, the aviation industry, and further expanding the Asia Pacific's efficient manufacturing base.

 The shipping process is fairly methodical yet simple.
 If you follow the subsequent process in order, you should be able to send your package from Singapore to Indonesia easily.
 Here’s what you need to do:

 The first thing you need to do is create an AWB followed by preparing your shipping invoice.
 It gives DHL Express as well as the customs officials a full overview of your shipment.
 For a smooth customs process, please ensure to put details and clear information on the invoice (product description, quantity, unit of measurement, currency, unit and total value, etc) and avoid using “sample” or any generic description.
 Otherwise, it will be flagged for further process by Custom and incur a delay of 72-96 hours.

-Knowing Indonesia’s customs duty charges for each and every type of goods will prevent delays in the shipping process and reduce the risk of any additional costs.
-So, fret no more and take advantage of DHL’s Express shipping service that will ensure your shipment crosses the border smoothly and efficiently.
-The best part about using our service?
+Knowing Indonesia’s customs duty charges and required documentation for each and every type of goods will prevent delays in the shipping process and reduce the risk of any additional costs.
+So, fret no more and take advantage of DHL’s Express shipping service to ensure your shipment crosses the border smoothly and efficiently.
+The best part about using our courier service?
 DHL Express does the tedious work of customs clearance and completion of declarations on your behalf.

-If you wish to ship other items that aren’t mentioned above from Singapore to Indonesia, contact our Certified International Specialist.
-Be assured that your shipment will reach the destination seamlessly and in perfect condition.
+If you wish to send other items that aren’t mentioned above from Singapore to Indonesia, contact our Certified International Specialist.
+Be assured that your parcel will reach the destination seamlessly and in perfect condition.